 It works well, and the recess helps to prevent you accidentally touching it.

 When it comes to loading your tracks, each deck has its own rotary top right to scroll through your playlists, and pressing it down loads the selected track.
 Pressing this knob twice quickly loads the same track to both decks (“instant doubles”).

 There is also a single button next to the rotary: pressing it moves you to the previous screen, or pressing it when “shift” is held adds the selected track to your Prepare crate.
 It’s all simple and intuitive.

-One thing we noticed that we liked was that the Start/Stop button flashes when the track is nearing the end.
-It’s a nice touch!
+One thing we noticed and liked was that the Start/Stop button flashes when the track is nearing the end – a nice touch!